Rick Majerus: USC resignation (2004)

 On December 15, 2004, Majerus was hired as coach of the University of Southern California basketball team; he was to replace interim coach Jim Saia, who was replacing fired coach Henry Bibby, with Majerus taking over effective April 1, 2005.
 His contract was scheduled to pay him $5 million over five years.

 Majerus gave an energetic and humorous press conference on the day of his hire, but also noted "I hope I die here.
 I hope I coach here the rest of my life."
 In order to take the position, he needed to buy himself out of his contract as an analyst for ESPN.
 However, Majerus unexpectedly resigned only five days later in a somber, and at times weeping, press conference.
 He apologized to the university and stated that his health and fitness were not yet at a stage where he thought he could perform his new duties, noting "I wanted this job so bad I was in denial where my health actually is [...]
 I realized [USC] wasn't getting the guy they hired.
 I came to that conclusion myself.
 I'm not fit for this job by my standards."
 Years later, however, Majerus would claim that the true reason for his change of mind had not been his health, but rather had been his mother's request that he not take the job, which would have meant his relocation to Los Angeles, far removed from her home in Wisconsin.

 ESPN analyst (2004–2007)

 Majerus worked as a game and studio analyst for ESPN from 2004 to 2007.

-Majerus was a fan favorite and cult figure around college basketball, known for his portly, rotund figure and his quirky, jovial personality.
-He enjoyed bratwurst, a sausage popular in his native Wisconsin.